Roomful of Teeth

-Roomful of Teeth is an American vocal ensemble founded in 2009 by Brad Wells.
+Roomful of Teeth is an American vocal ensemble founded in 2009 by Brad Wells and Caroline Shaw.
+Their 2012 debut, self-titled album was nominated for three Grammys in 2014, and their 2024 fourth studio album, Rough Magic, was nominated in two categories.
+They have studied and performed in a wide variety of classical and traditional styles of singing from around the world.

-According to co-artistic director Cameron Beauchamp, Roomful of Teeth was inspired by the contemporary ensembles Sō Percussion, Alarm Will Sound, and Bang on a Can; Wells and Beauchamp desired a vocal counterpart to these ensembles.

-The ensemble gathers annually at the Massachusetts Museum of Contemporary Art (Mass MoCA), where they have studied Tuvan throat singing, yodeling, belting, Inuit throat singing, Korean p'ansori, Georgian singing, Sardinian cantu a tenore, Hindustani music, and Persian classical singing, with some of the world's top performers and teachers of the styles.
-Commissioned composers include Elena Ruehr, Christine Southworth & Evan Ziporyn, Rinde Eckert, Judd Greenstein, Caleb Burhans, Merrill Garbus, William Brittelle, Sarah Kirkland Snider, Missy Mazzoli, Sam Amidon, Michael Harrison, Ted Hearne, and Julia Wolfe.
-In August 2014, Roomful of Teeth was spotlighted at the International Federation for Choral Music symposium in Seoul, Korea (one of only three American vocal ensembles invited).

 History

+Roomful of Teeth was founded in 2009 by Brad Wells and Caroline Shaw.
+According to co-artistic director Cameron Beauchamp, the vocal ensemble was inspired by the contemporary ensembles Sō Percussion, Alarm Will Sound, and Bang on a Can; Wells and Beauchamp desired a vocal counterpart to these ensembles.
+Their original aim was "to gather eight classically trained singers with a shared sense of curiosity and exploration, to create a new repertoire of vocal chamber music".

 The project's debut album, Roomful of Teeth, was released in 2012 and nominated in three categories for the 2014 56th Annual Grammy Awards, including Best Engineer for Classical Album, Best Chamber Music/Small Ensemble Performance, and Best Contemporary Classical Composition.
 The album subsequently received a Grammy for Best Chamber Music/Small Ensemble Performance.

-In April 2013, ensemble member Caroline Shaw received the Pulitzer Prize for Music for Partita for 8 Voices, the four movements of which appear on the group's debut album.
+In April 2013, Shaw received the Pulitzer Prize for Music for Partita for 8 Voices, the four movements of which appear on the group's debut album.
 An iTunes exclusive EP of Partita was subsequently released and ranked no. 1 on iTunes Classical charts.

 Roomful of Teeth's second full-length recording, Render, was released in April 2015, and featured works by Wally Gunn, Missy Mazzoli, William Brittelle, Caleb Burhans, ensemble tenor Eric Dudley, and artistic director Brad Wells.

 In October 2019, the band was the subject of a controversy on Instagram and Twitter, when several performers of Inuit throat singing, including Canadian Inuk throat singer Tanya Tagaq, accused Caroline Shaw and Roomful of Teeth of having engaged in cultural appropriation and exoticism for their use of throat singing without sufficiently crediting or compensating the creators of that intellectual property, in particular in regards to the ensemble's signature work, Partita for 8 Voices.
 As a result of this criticism, the ensemble agreed to make a number of changes in how they approached source materials, including more prominently crediting teachers and coaches, reading a source acknowledgment statement before performances, and exploring other ways to support the work of indigenous musicians.